topolvm/topolvm/docs/user-manual.md

 Supported filesystems are: `ext4`, `xfs`, and `btrfs`.

-It is not possible to specify a device class in an inline ephemeral volume.
+It is not possible to specify a device class for an inline ephemeral volume.
-Inline ephemeral volumes are always created on default device class.
+Inline ephemeral volumes are always created on the default device class.

 Limitations
 -----------